The Circulation Desk provides service and assistance to all patrons. Be sure to make the Circulation Desk your first stop in the library.

 Study Carrels and Group Study Rooms

 .
-These rooms are only available for group study by two or more students.
+These rooms are for group study by two or more students.
 Each student is limited to reserving two hours per week.
 Faculty and staff should check with the Registrar’s Office to find meeting space elsewhere in the school.

 Telephones can be found on the 8th, 9th, and 10th floors and in the stairwells on each of those floors.
 Security can be reached at x501 and x507, the Circulation Desk at x710, and the Reference Desk at x729.